zendesk/biz/README.md

 #  #<Biz::TimeSegment start_time=2015-04-27 20:36:57 UTC end_time=2015-04-28 00:00:00 UTC>]
 ```

+#### Day calculation semantics

+Unlike seconds, minutes, or hours, a "day" is an ambiguous concept, particularly
+in relation to the vast number of potential schedule configurations.
+Because of
+that, day calculations are implemented with the principle of making the logic as
+straightforward as possible while knowing not all use cases will be satisfied
+out of the box.

+Here's the logic that's followed:

+> Find the next day that contains business hours.
+Starting from the same minute
+> on that day as the specified time, look forward (or back) to find the next
+> moment in time that is in business hours.

 ## Schedule Intersection

 An intersection of two schedules can be found using `&`: